Gastrointestinal disease: Gallbladder and biliary tract

 Diseases of the hepatobiliary system affect the biliary tract (also known as the biliary tree), which secretes bile in order to aid digestion of fats.
 Diseases of the gallbladder and bile ducts are commonly diet-related, and may include the formation of gallstones that impact in the gallbladder (cholecystolithiasis) or in the common bile duct (choledocholithiasis).

 Gallstones are a common cause of inflammation of the gallbladder, called cholecystitis.
 Inflammation of the biliary duct is called cholangitis, which may be associated with autoimmune disease, such as primary sclerosing cholangitis, or a result of bacterial infection, such as ascending cholangitis.

 Disease of the biliary tree may cause pain in the upper right abdomen, particularly when pressed.
 Disease might be investigated using ultrasound or ERCP, and might be treated with drugs such as antibiotics or UDCA, or by the surgical removal of the gallbladder.

 Cancer

-The Wikipedia article "Gastrointestinal cancer" describes the specific malignant conditions of the gastrointestinal tract.
+Gastrointestinal cancer comprises specific malignant conditions of the gastrointestinal tract.
 In general, a significant factor in the etiology of gastrointestinal cancers appears to be excessive exposure of the digestive organs to bile acids.